antischematic/angular-auto/README.md

 ### `Unsubscribe`

-Disposes the decorated subscription during `ngOnDestroy`.
-You must still manually unsubscribe before assigning a new value to prevent memory leaks.
+Disposes the decorated subject or subscription during `ngOnDestroy`.
+You must still manually call `complete` and/or `unsubscribe` before assigning a new value to prevent memory leaks.